Juguang, Lienchiang: Tourism

-The 19.5-metre (54-step) Dongquan Lighthouse on northern Dongjyu, made during the late Qing dynasty with granite.
+The 19.5-metre (54-step) Dongquan Lighthouse on northern Dongju, made during the late Qing dynasty with granite.
 The guiding light is in the shape of a clam and can reach 16.7 nmi.
 Dongju Lighthouse is a second-level national historic building.
 In front of the lighthouse, there used to be four mist-cannon for signaling, but has now been removed and placed in Matsu Folk Culture Museum.

 The 42-character Dapu Inscription, in Dapu Seaport of Dongju, was made during the Wanli era of the Ming dynasty, concerning the capture of pirates alive.
-Remembering-the-Past Pavilion (懷古亭 Huaigu Ting) was constructed in 1966 sheltering the stone.
+Remembering-the-Past Pavilion (懷古亭) was constructed in 1966 sheltering the stone.

-In the sea south of the Sijyu, there is Snake Mountain (蛇山).
+In the sea south of the Xiju, there is Snake Mountain (蛇山).
 The main island has a small Green-sail Seaport (青帆港), two water reservoirs and a middle-elementary school, but are not major tourist attractions.

 It also features the Mysterious Little Bay.